• Home

 While skills measured by these tests, like literacy and numeracy, aren’t always indicative of intelligence, they are a reflection of cognitive capability, which Horvath said has been on the decline over the last decade or so.

-Citing Program for International Student Assessment data taken from 15-year-olds across the world and other standardized tests, Horvath noted not only dipping test scores, but also a stark correlation in scores and time spent on computers in school, such that more screen time was related to worse scores.
+Citing Program for International Student Assessment data taken from 15-year-olds around the world and other standardized tests, Horvath noted not only dipping test scores, but also a stark correlation in scores and time spent on computers in school, such that more screen time was related to worse scores.
 He blamed students having unfettered access to technology that atrophied rather than bolstered learning capabilities.
 The introduction of the iPhone in 2007 also didn’t help.

 “This is not a debate about rejecting technology,” Horvath wrote.
 “It is a question of aligning educational tools with how human learning actually works.
 Evidence indicates that indiscriminate digital expansion has weakened learning environments rather than strengthened them.”

 The writing was perhaps already on the wall.
 Fortune reported in 2017 that Maine’s public school test scores had not improved in the 15 years the state had implemented its technology initiative.
-Then-Governor Paul LePage called the program a “massive failure,” even as the state poured money into contracts with Apple.
+Then-governor Paul LePage called the program a “massive failure,” even as the state poured money into contracts with Apple.

 Gen Z will now have to face the ramifications of eroding learning capabilities.
 The generation has already been hit hard by the transformations of the 21st century’s other technological revolution: generative AI.

 Early data from a first-of-its-kind Stanford University study published last year found AI advancements to have “significant and disproportionate impact on entry-level workers in the U.S. labor market.”
-But a less capable population means more than just poorer job prospects and less promotions, Horvath warned; it endangers how humans are able to overcome existential challenges in the decades to come.
+But a less capable population means more than just poorer job prospects and fewer promotions, Horvath warned; it endangers how humans are able to overcome existential challenges in the decades to come.

 “We’re facing challenges more complex and far-reaching than any in human history—from overpopulation to evolving diseases to moral drift,” he told Fortune.
 “Now, more than ever, we need a generation able to grapple with nuance, hold multiple truths in tension, and creatively tackle problems that are stumping the greatest adult minds of today.”